original-picture/JUCE/README-fork.md

 - [ ] make sure all the code conforms to JUCE's style guide
 - [ ] implement `forEachTopLevelAncestorPeerFromRootToThis` and use it in `setVisible` and `setMinimised`
 - [ ] make sure the minimisation and hidden state of the parent are applied when adding a child peer
+- [ ] come up with a comprehensive list of manual tests to ensure behavior is correct

 # Anticipated FAQ
 ### But doesn't JUCE already have a system for hierarchically organizing windows? (`nativeWindowToAttachTo` parameter of `Component::addToDesktop`)